JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 ## The good news

 Understandably, Southwark councillors are making the most of the gain in council housing, which is undeniably good news.
-Local housing campaigners, both on and off the estate can also take credit - reducing the loss of social housing and getting council housing has been their consistent aim and at the centre of hard-fought battles (link).
+Local housing campaigners, both on and off the estate can also take credit - reducing the loss of social housing and getting council housing has been their consistent aim and at the centre of many hard-fought battles (link).

 ![](/img/kierontweet.png)